cloudquery/cloudquery/website/pages/docs/core-concepts/configuration.md

 A CloudQuery sync fetches data from cloud accounts (sources) and writes it to one or more destinations.
 A sync requires at least one source- and one destination configuration.
-Configuration files are specified in yaml format and can be either split across multiple files or combined.
+Configuration files are specified in YAML format and can be either split across multiple files or combined.

 ## Example using multiple files